ankane/pgsync/README.md

 **Note:** This feature is currently experimental.

-To disable triggers and potentially break referential integrity, use:
+To disable foreign key triggers and potentially break referential integrity, use:

 ```sh
 pgsync --disable-integrity